Douglas Nicholls: Community work and Christian ministry

 Nicholls was a minister and social worker with Aboriginal people.
 Following his mother's death he took a renewed interest in Christianity and was baptised at Northcote Church of Christ (now Northern Community Church of Christ) in 1935.
 He officiated at church and hymn services as a lay preacher at the Gore Street Mission Centre in Fitzroy.

 In 1941 Nicholls received his call-up notice and he joined the 29th Battalion but, in 1942, at the request of the Fitzroy police, he was released from his unit to work as a social worker in the Fitzroy Aboriginal community.
 He cared for those trapped in alcohol abuse, gambling, and other social problems, and those who were in trouble with the police.
 Indigenous people gathered to him and eventually the group was so large that he became the pastor of the first Aboriginal Church of Christ in Australia.
-In recognition of the ministry he was already expressing, he was ordained as a minister.
+Nicholls was ordained as a minister in 1945, and conducted his ministry from the chapel in Gore St, Fitzroy.

 In a letter to the editor, in 1953, it was noted that Opposition Leader, H. V. Evatt, had asked the Prime Minister Robert Menzies, on 26 February, in Federal Parliament, 'for an invitation to be extended to Capt.
 Reg Saunders or some other outstanding representative of the aborigines' to be included in the official Australian contingent to the coronation of Elizabeth II.
 The author suggested Nicholls, as an ordained minister, and for his community work in the areas of Fitzroy and Mooroopna.

-In 1957 Nicholls became a field officer for the Aborigines Advancement League.
+In March 1957, Nicholls was a foundational member of the Aborigines Advancement League as a field officer, and in July 1957, he resigned from his job with the Northcote Football Ground to become a full time field officer.
 He edited their magazine, Smoke Signals, and helped draw Aboriginal issues to the attention of Government officials and the general public.
 He pleaded for dignity for Aboriginal people as human beings.
 Support for the AAL grew rapidly.

 Nicholls helped set up hostels for Aboriginal children, holiday homes for Aboriginal people at Queenscliff and was a founding member and Victorian Secretary of the Federal Council for the Advancement of Aborigines and Torres Strait Islanders (FCAATSI).
 In response to protests in the 1950s and 60s for an independent, Aboriginal-run farming cooperative at Lake Tyers Mission he campaigned on their behalf, but when the board moved to close Lake Tyers, Nichols resigned his position in protest.